 Best time to Climb Kilimanjaro

 The best time to visit Tanzania and get to the Roof of Africa coincides with the drier months and the periods between July and October, and December and February.
-An exhilarating hiking experience in icy conditions can then easily be combined with the front row seat to the Great Migration.
+An exhilarating hiking experience in icy conditions can then easily be combined with the front row seat to the Great Wildebeest Migration.

 It can, however, get crowded on the way to the summit during December.
 To encounter fewer climbers, consider April and May as an alternative, even though it is the wet season.
 The weather is unpredictable and reports of snow blizzards during the dry season have been recorded.